 Even on the green crystalline rock there are some slightly warmer patches, so I touched into them with red.
 Here's a scan of how it looks adding a red layer to everything.
 Lightly add red to the cast shadows but not their penumbra, just the darker parts.
 Fade it out before it gets to the penumbra.

-Continue with Yellow
+Step 4.
+Continue With Yellow

 Using all the colors we used before, darken and refine everything to look closer to the photo reference or the true color of the rocks.
 The reference doesn't show quite how greenish that crystalline rock is, so look at my drawing as well as the reference for its true color and value.
 All of them are a lot darker than the white background.

 The background in the photo appears darker because of the lighting and that it's my phone camera.
-In person the white paper the rocks are on is very bright, much brighter than the highlights on the green crystalline rock.
+In person, the white paper the rocks are on is very bright, much brighter than the highlights on the green crystalline rock.
 So I'll come somewhere in between and keep some of those highlights bright white too.

 The rocks should stand out more.
 All of them should be about as dark again as they are against the background.

-At the very last when everything's darkened, use Black.
+At the very last, when everything's darkened, use black.
 Crisp up the tiny cracks and holes in the farthest-back rock, enhancing texture with black details.
-Go under all three of the rocks with Black hard for a tiny core shadow where hardly any light gets in right under the edges of the rocks, then fade that out into the cast shadow.
-On the light green crystalline rock, only do this where the dark shadows touch the bottom edge -- it's different because light is coming through its translucent body.
+Go under all three of the rocks with black hard for a tiny core shadow where hardly any light gets in right under the edges of the rocks, then fade that out into the cast shadow.
+On the light green crystalline rock, only do this where the dark shadows touch the bottom edge—it's different because light is coming through its translucent body.

-Set out some rocks of your own -- pebbles, polished stones, anything.
+Set out some rocks of your own—pebbles, polished stones, anything.
 If you use a highly polished rock, be careful to go around the shape of its bright white highlights carefully.
 That's what shows the shine, the shape of the reflecting highlights.
-You can mask them with masking fluid or Frisket film if you want, just be careful not to draw right to the edge of the mask or you might move it with your pencil.
+You can mask them with masking fluid or Frisket film if you want; just be careful not to draw right to the edge of the mask, or you might move it with your pencil.

 Enjoy!
-Rocks are challenging but rewarding -- and you can mix any color you like just from a small well chosen handful of pencils.
+Rocks are challenging but rewarding—and you can mix any color you like just from a small well-chosen handful of pencils.